agopal94/home-lab/README.md

 # home-lab
-Android Application for managing your Home Lab
+Android Application for managing your Home Lab built using Ionic Framework